Modelling of ecosystem services is needed for decision-making

-Ecosystems are linked to human well-being through the flow of ecosystem services, i.e. the benefits the marine environment and its resources deliver to society.
-These include, for instance, the production of economically exploitable biomasses (e.g. fish) but also regulating services that sustain the environment, such as climate and seawater quality, and cultural services including recreational opportunities.
+Ecosystems are linked to human well-being through the flow of ecosystem services and the benefits the marine environment and its resources deliver to our society.
+These include, for instance, the production of economically exploitable biomasses (e.g. fish), regulating services that sustain the environment such as climate and seawater quality, and cultural services including recreational opportunities.

-In addition, the work package advances the methodology of the assessment of cumulative impacts of human uses on the environment and build a model tool that quantifies cumulative human impact on these ecosystem services in the pilot areas.
+- Assessing cumulative human impacts on the marine environment and the services supplied and building a model tool that quantifies cumulative human impact on the services in the pilot areas.